Orch3strator/ctm-ops-jupyter/README.md

 - **Test connection profiles** - validate connection profile configurations
 - **Export data** - generate reports in JSON and CSV formats for analysis

+## Educational Goals

+**Important: This toolkit is designed for educational and learning purposes, not production use.**

+The primary goal is to demonstrate how to interact with Control-M automation API using Python, providing:

+- **Learning Platform**: Understand Control-M API patterns and best practices through interactive notebooks
+- **Code Examples**: Real-world Python code showing API authentication, data collection, and testing workflows
+- **API Exploration**: Safe environment to experiment with Control-M automation API calls
+- **Knowledge Transfer**: Foundation for building your own custom Control-M automation tools and solutions

+Use this knowledge to build your own production-ready applications or adapt the patterns for your specific organizational needs.
+The notebooks serve as educational templates and reference implementations rather than production-ready systems.

 ## Architecture

 The toolkit consists of three main notebooks: